Cytoskeletal filament assembly and network formation

 Mechanics of blood cells

-Blood platelets play an instrumental role in blood clotting and are besides this high biomedical importance a complete, yet simple, model system for cell adhesion, spreading and contraction.
+Blood platelets play a critical role in blood clotting, yet are a simple model system for cell adhesion, spreading and contraction.
 They are able to drastically rearrange their actin cytoskeleton and thereby change their shape on a time scale of only minutes.
-We aim to understand these dynamic processes and characterize the forces, which the cells impose on their environment.
+We aim to understand these dynamic processes and characterize the forces the cells impose on their environment.
 We employ traction force microscopy and fluorescence imaging in this project.

-We develop microfluidics methods for a variety of different applications.
-Microfluidics allows us to study biological systems in physiological conditions and concomitantly under the influence of flow fields, gradients (e.g. of pH or specific reagents) or confinement.
-We develop methods to combine these specifically designed flow chambers with different imaging methods.
+We develop microfluidics methods for a variety of applications.
+Microfluidics allows us to study biological systems in physiological conditions while simultaneously controlling the flow fields, gradients (e.g. of pH or specific reagents) and confinement.
+We develop methods to combine these specifically designed microfluidic chambers with different imaging methods.
 One important focus is the fabrication of microfluidic chips for X-ray measurements.
 Furthermore, we design microfluidic geometries for applications in biology and biochemistry.

 Diffractive imaging of biological cells

 Fluorescence and electron microscopy are very well established methods for cellular imaging.
 We employ diffractive X-ray imaging (scanning SAXS) as a complementary technique.
-Thus we exploit the small wave length, the ability to directly image electron density contrast the high penetration power.
+By exploiting the small wavelength and high penetration power of X-rays we have the ability to directly image electron density contrast.
 Moreover, in addition to scalar intensity data (real space), we obtain structural data (reciprocal space).
-In the past, we have successfully applied the techniques to intracellular structures keratin and actin bundles and to the DNA in the nucleus.
+In the past, we have successfully applied the technique to intracellular structures including keratin and actin bundles and DNA within the nucleus.

 This work is funded by the DFG (MBExC) and the BMBF.